19sqm on Main deck

 You can chose to break your journey in Manila or en route with your airline.
 Singapore, Hong Kong or Dubai are popular options.

 UK passport holders are able to obtain a visa on arrival.
 Please ensure your passport has 6 months validity from your return date to prevent any issues with immigration.
 Guam is a US protectorate - you must have a valid ESTA before travel if your flights transit through Guam.
-It your responsibility to ensure your passport is valid and you fulfil entry requirements.
-Regulations can change: please review current FCO advice:
+It is your responsibility to ensure your passport is valid and you fulfil entry requirements.
+Regulations can change: please review current FCO advice: click here

 Scuba Travel requires all of our customers to have diving insurance.
 Please make sure that you have appropriate cover for your diving activities.
 We also strongly recommend you have travel insurance.
 It’s worth taking out travel insurance once you have paid your deposit to ensure you are covered for unforeseen events and cancellation.
 Find out more about our combined dive and travel policy click here

 Please speak to your local GP or check out the latest NHS advice on travel immunisations: click here

 You will be able to manage your booking online once you have been ticketed (after you have paid your holiday balance).
 Most airlines will now enable you to select your seating at this point.
 There may be a small charge for prebookable seating before online check in opens.
 Please speak to the airline for more information about charges.

 As you are flying with a scheduled airline, you will be able to check in online with your airline.
 Please visit their website for more information about when online check in opens.